JCabral88/Final-Project/README.md

 ![Untitled](images/Untitled.jpeg)

-# Application Development🖥️
+# Application Development 🖥️

 In order for Cinebot to understand human language, the dataset had to suffer several transformations before we start interacting with him.

 The data went through several NLP stages for a model to be created and trained.
 Only this way the bot can understand and categorize the asked question.

-This step of the project is where AI is implemented.
+This phase of the project is where AI was implemented.

 ### NLP stage 1: